blazingcayenne/deep_learning_with_pytorch_project2/README.md

 The training pipeline check experiment performed as expected.
 The training and test loss decreased and the accuracy increased to approximtely 60%.

 The results of the data loader experiments are shown below.
 For a small number of data loader threads, adding an additional thread significantly increases the data loader's efficiency allow it to keep up with GPU.
 However, past six or seven threads, the impact is minimal on a small network.
-Since I am using a workstation with 8 hyper-threaded cores for a total of 16 CPUs and GPU acceleration, I dedicated 8 to 12 worker threads to the data loader.
-As the model complexity increases, the impact of fewer worker threads lessens because each worker has more time to load and transform images before the GPU requires the next batch.

 <center>